-Finally, we study the effect of the second order reliability on the anchoring effect.8 A group member's second order reliability measures how good she is in assessing the (first order) reliabilities of the other group members.
+Finally, we study the effect of the second order reliability on the anchoring effect.10 A group member's second order reliability measures how good she is in assessing the (first order) reliabilities of the other group members.
 We first note that changing the second order reliability in an almost homogeneous group does not have much of an effect as any effect will average out over several rounds and several runs of the simulation.
 However, if the first order reliability of the first speaker differs significantly from the first order reliabilities of the other group members, then a change of the second order reliability will have a considerable effect similar to changing the number of reliability brackets as discussed above: If the first speaker is significantly more reliable than the majority of the group members, increasing the second order reliability will only make this difference more obvious to the other group members and hence result in the assignment of a higher weight to the first speaker by the other group members.
 This, in turn, makes the anchoring effect more pronounced.
 In contrast, if the first speaker is significantly less reliable than the majority of the other group members, increasing the second order reliability will allow the other group members to better assess the reliability of the first speaker.
 This will result in a lower weight assigned to the first speaker by the other group members, which in turn reduces the anchoring effect.
 Figure 10 illustrates this case.
 Here we consider a group of size 11 where the first speaker is highly reliable (reliability = 0.9), while the rest of the group has a rather low reliability of 0.3.
 We see that the anchoring effect increases with increasing second order reliability.
-8Note that we assume throughout this study that all group members have the same second order reliability.